janellewong/caloriecounter/README.md

  ## User Stories
- - As a user, I want to be able to create a new food and add it to my day, in categories of Breakfast, Lunch, Dinner, and Snack
+ - As a user, I want to be able to create a new food and add it to a meal which is added to my day
  - As a user, I want to be able to view what list of foods I have eaten today
- - As a user, I want to be able to view how many calories I have eaten today in total and for each meal
+ - As a user, I want to be able to view how many calories I have eaten today for each meal as well as for the whole day
- - As a user, I want to be able to see the remaining number of calories I can eat today in order to not go past my calorie limit
+ - As a user, I want to set calorie goal limit for my day
- - As a user, I want to be able to see what I ate in the past, up to a full week
+ - As a user, I want to be able to see the remaining number of calories I can eat today in order to not go past my calorie limit goal